hareko/js-parameters-transmission/README.md

 JS makes requests via GET/POST where AJAX request sends the *JSON* string in the request body.
 The back-end detects the request format and saves the parameters.
-The AJAX response is returned with the jsoned array in fixed format.
+The AJAX response is returned with the array in specific format (see below).

 The *ParmTran* can be complemented with more methods and properties.
-So, it can be seen as a template for your own framework.
+So, it can be a template for your own framework.

 ## The usage ##